-The question of how to bring innovation to a company is certainly something I spent a lot of time exploring in 2018.
+The question of how to bring innovation to a company is certainly something I spend a lot of time exploring through research and with clients.

 With our partner FourSight, we sponsored the Innov8rs Conference for intrapreneurs, conducted global research to answer the question “who are the innovators in organizations?” and found ourselves in six cities across four continents speaking to business leaders, entrepreneurs and members of innovation teams.